wolumen/so_long/README.md

 ### Compiling
 #### Execute the game
-The make file has the following rules:
+The Makefile has the following rules:

 | Rule | Function |
 | - | - |